 Mr Pulling added:

-With the support of the farming community, we want to raise awareness of the food our farmers produce throughout the year and to promote the farm retail sector at a time when farm shops are really rising to the challenge.
+With the support of the farming community, we want to raise awareness of the food our farmers produce throughout the year and to promote the farm retail sector at a time when it is really rising to the challenge.

 It would be fantastic, if by doing so, some shoppers develop new, lasting habits of choosing British food at the shop shelves and supporting local businesses.

-Members of the farming community across Yorkshire are invited to support the campaign by submitting a simple photograph or video of themselves in action, whether on the farm or in their farm shop.
-They are also asked to offer a short explanation of what they are doing to produce food or make it available to the public.
+Members of the farming community across Yorkshire are invited to support the campaign by submitting a simple photograph or video of themselves in action on the farm and a brief caption.

 Farm retailers are welcome to send updates too, whether it is about new opening hours, the reopening of farm shop cafes or new online ordering services.

 To contribute to the Farm To Fork campaign, email submissions to email@example.com and for the latest #FarmToFork updates, see the Yorkshire Agricultural Society’s Twitter, Facebook and Instagram pages.